angular/angular/aio/content/tutorial/index.md

 Clicking the "Back" button returns you to the Dashboard.
 Links at the top take you to either of the main views.
-If you click "Heroes," the app displays the "Heroes" master list view.
+If you click "Heroes," the application displays the "Heroes" master list view.

 <div class="lightbox">